sbseltzer/VersionMacros/README.md

 Both are optional and independent of one another.

-I use these on my personal collection of plugin across various versions of UE4 and UE5.
+I use these on my personal collection of plugins across various versions of UE4 and UE5.
 I sometimes needed to backport modern UE features, which normally is not possible with preprocessor macros alone.

 ## VersionMacros.h